 Synchronization licensing covers the use of recorded music when combined with any audio/visual media.
 In other words, video production requires its own separate license, which pays a royalty to the composer of the song for the right to use their song on your new video recording.
 Unlike the mechanical license for audio recordings, a synchronization license must be negotiated on an individual basis directly with the music publisher or copyright owner.
-The copyright holder may charge any rate he or she wants and is not obligated to issue a license.
+The copyright holder may charge any rate they want and are not obligated to issue a license.